NGC 4125 - Elliptical Galaxy in Draco

 Apparent size of NGC 4125The following table reports NGC 4125 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 4125 is a visual representation of it.

 The image below is a photograph of NGC 4125 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 4125 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 4125 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 4125 - Elliptical Galaxy in Draco is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 4125 - Elliptical Galaxy in Draco in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 4125

 Celestial coordinates for the J2000 equinox of NGC 4125 are provided in the following table: